Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 ### Controls

 The HTML controls that are used on the generated views are determined based on the configuration of the types for the properties of the data objects that the view is based on.
-The types usually inherit such configurations from their base types, but can override the controls to use as needed.
+The types usually inherit such configurations from their base types but can override the controls to use as needed.

 Read-only fields will use a standard span element, but you can set up different editors for single-value and multi-value properties using standard HTML controls with any custom attributes, as illustrated below.